art-institute-of-chicago/browser-extension/README.md

 # Art Institute of Chicago Browser Extension (DRAFT)

+> A browser extension that presents a random work of art from the Art Institute of Chicago's collection with each new tab.

 In September 2019, the Art Institute of Chicago (AIC) launched its first data API for public use.
-The API provides information and access to over 50,000 artworks.
+The API provides information and access to over 100,000 artworks.

 Using the data API and [IIIF's image API](https://iiif.io), AIC's browser extension presents an artwork from the museum's collection in your browser every time a new tab is opened.
+The extension focuses on selecting from over 50,000 works marked for [public domain](https://www.artic.edu/image-licensing) use.

 For public use, this extension is available in the Chrome Web Store [link].